Elephant and Other Stories

-Elephant is a collection of short stories by American writer Raymond Carver published in Great Britain, 1988.
-The stories in the collection were first published in the United States in Where I'm Calling From: New & Selected Stories (1988).
+Elephant and Other Stories (1988) is the last collection of short stories by American writer Raymond Carver.
+They were the final seven stories Carver wrote before his death, and only appeared as a separate book in Great Britain.
+The book was published by Collins Harvill in London on August 4, 1988, two days after Carver's death.

+In the United States, these seven stories were published as a section of Where I'm Calling From: New and Selected Stories (1988).

 Stories

 The collection contains the following stories:

 Boxes

 The narrator and Jill find each other after failed marriages.
 Soon after they set up a household, their comfortable life is disrupted by the arrival of the narrator's seventy-year-old mother.
 She is constantly on the move, going from one place to another, hoping to find a good life, but is always disappointed by what she encounters.
 When she moves to her son's community, she dislikes everything about it.
 No sooner does she move into her quarters then she packs her possessions into boxes (the story's title) in preparation to return to California.
 A half year passes before she finally departs.
 During this time, Jill's easy going response to the mother's disruptive presence keeps the narrator and Jill's relationship on even keel.
 When the mother finally heads back to California in her packed car, both she and her son realize that they are not likely to see each other again.